coduinix/practical-security/md/tools.md

 vvv

 ### Alerting
-* Start simple, don't go wild with all rules on
+* Start simple
 * Few false positives
-* Priorities based on high risk vulnerabilities threat model
+* Priorities from threat model

 Note:
+* don't go wild with all rules on
 * Start simple with things that can be detected nicely
 * Prevent alert fatigue
 * No false positives